AjSiciliano/Tournament-Bracket/README.md

 **WARNING:**
 Be diligent as there is no corrective cases.
-If two opponents competing in a round are both marked as winners in the txt file, the bottom user,in the pair, will be marked as the winner...
+If two opponents competing in a round are both marked as winners, the bottom user in the pair will be marked as the winner...

 _____________________________________________

 **Scripts**

-*tournament.py* -> contains the tournament class
+*tournament.py* -> Contains the tournament class...

-*default.py* -> default driver file for constructing tournament
+*default.py* -> Default driver file for running tournaments...

 _____________________________________________

-Thank you,

-~Aj

-# Simple-Tree-Representation-of-a-Tournament-Bracket
+*Thank you,*

+*~Aj*